dsleo/dsleo.github.io/_posts/2025-12-12-mathematicians-future.md

 After watching enough of these cycles, it is hard not to grow weary of the relentless dramatization of AI’s influence on the queen of sciences[^3].
 Yet, as a mathematician at heart, I could not help wondering how actual, professional, working mathematicians perceive all of this.
 Setting aside the noise, what is the real impact of AI on their work?
 And how do they imagine the future of mathematics and science in an AI-mediated world?

+Here is another scene, recounted by a mathematician, this time at a conference.
+Laptops are open; some attendees are replying to emails, others are taking notes - the usual for the last decades of scientific conference.
+But there is something new as well.
+Many members of the audience are quietly conversing with their preferred AI tools, most often Gemini or ChatGPT.
+While the next speaker fine-tunes his slides, a young postdoc uses the time to ask for a high-level introduction to the topic just presented.

+Much of the public narrative remains fixated on AI as an “ultimate prover”.
+But proving is only a small part of what mathematicians actually do.
+Most of their time is spent searching, translating, testing ideas, talking to others, navigating the literature, and deciding what is even worth pursuing.
+What already matters, and what is clearly happening, is that AI is beginning to reshape these ordinary activities.
+This quieter transformation is far less spectacular than the headlines suggest, but it is precisely where the real impact lies.

 ## Mapping the Everyday Life of Mathematical Research

 One can always speculate, whether as an expert or an enthusiastic outsider, drawing on whatever theoretical framework seems convenient whether sociology of science, epistemology, or general intuition about how mathematicians think.
 But there is also a simpler and more reliable approach which is to ask the people who actually do the work.